Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-20 Best Quirky Places To Stay On The Isle of Wight - 2022
+20 Best Quirky Places To Stay On The Isle of Wight - 2025

-Looking for somewhere a bit different for your Isle of Wight holiday cottage or self catering accommodation?
+Looking for somewhere a bit different for your Isle of Wight holiday cottage or self-catering accommodation?
 Here is a selection of some of the more unusual, quirky, interesting and historic places you can stay on the Island.

-1. St Catherine's Lighthouse
+1. St Catherine's Lighthouse or The Needles Coastguard Cottages

 There are three cottages, called Gurnard (sleeps 5) Landward (sleeps 4) and Penda (sleeps 5).
-As a rough guide, seven nights in a cottage for 5 people is about £1800 in August 2021.

 St Catherine's Lighthouse and cottages